Redis Queue

 Redis::send($queue, $data);

-// publish message to the queue with key `other`
+// Sending messages to the queue with `other` as the key

 Client::connection('other')->send($queue, $data);